 Of course this negative comfort zone can exist in other areas of your life – you can be stuck at the job you don’t like, but scared to leave, or in a city, which doesn’t suit you, but you don’t want to risk changing.

-And while positive comfort zones don’t damage you, just undermine your growth, being in a negative comfort zone drains you very quickly.
+And while positive comfort zones don’t damage you (they just undermine your growth), being in a negative comfort zone drains you very quickly.
 Well, good news is that it is much easier to leave a negative comfort zone, because you are obviously more motivated to do so.

 But first you need to realize that you are in one.
 Interestingly enough, in case of relationships it can be very difficult to notice your negative comfort zone.
 Very often we are so protective of the true nature of our personal life, that we hide it even from ourselves.

 We conveniently ignore the signals to let go and move on, covering it up by “being loyal” and “sticking through the hard times no matter what”, making ourselves a sacrificing hero in our own eyes.
 When others are asking us why we are holding on to someone who evidently hurts us, our answer is simple and all-explaining – “I love him”.